Emurgo/the-bushi-shell/docs/jormungandr.md

 2.)
 Run inside new directory: ../jormungander/scripts/bootstrap
  - Add:  '| tee (file_name).txt' at the end of this code to save the configuration
+ - After running this you will recieve information on you faucet account, the amount, a pool id, and more information that will be stored in the text file created.

+ 3.)
+To start the node, look for the line of code given on your bootstrap results that states 'To start node:' and run it with **&> (file_name).log &** to save all node activity on a log.
+- To see if it is operational, run **tail -f (file_name).log** to check recent data.
+- To access account information, run **jcli rest v0 account get (faucet account) -h "host"**